nchlswhttkr/website/content/blog/continuing-hijinks-with-cloudflare-workers.md

 However, there is a compromise that comes with preparing our response in chunks.
 If anything goes wrong while preparing the markdown portion of our response, we can't return a `500` status or the like.
 We've already sent a `200` in our initial chunk.
 The cost of our little optimisation game.

 Is it worth it?
 Maybe not for a critical production service, but it feels pretty good to shorten the critical path.

+Anyway, go [browse some markdown](https://markdown-reader.nchlswhttkr.workers.dev).
+If you've got your own document to read, just add a `?url=https://...` parameter.